US-China trade war - and its impact - to be on display; AOC has warning for Dems

 US-China trade war takes center stage

 The US.
-Trade Representative's office is set to hold public hearings Monday that will focus on the new round of 25 percent tariffs the Trump administrations plans to slap on $300 billion in imported Chinese items not already hit with levies, including toys, shirts, household goods and sneakers.
+Trade Representative's office is set to hold public hearings Monday that will focus on the new round of 25 percent tariffs the Trump administration plans to slap on $300 billion in imported Chinese items not already hit with levies, including toys, shirts, household goods and sneakers.
 President Trump has already imposed 25 percent tariffs on $250 billion of goods from China and has said a new round of tariffs are needed to force the nation to end unfair trade practices.
 Meanwhile, more than 600 companies and trade associations, including Walmart and Target, have signed a letter telling the president that an escalating trade war with China will hurt families, jobs and the U.S. economy.

 AOC has a warning for Democrats -- and Trump agrees (in a way)